 "Legal debates aside, today was a victory for families.
 They have been let down too many times and don’t need another failed process controlled by British self-interests.
 Today’s judgement vindicates those victims' families who largely opposed the Legacy Act and the ICRIR."

-RFJ called on Declan Morgan to step down, as the ICRIR's Chief Commissioner had previously pledged to resign if the Legacy Act was found to lack human rights compliance.
+RFJ called on Declan Morgan to step down, as the ICRIR's Chief Commissioner having previously pledged to resign if the Legacy Act was found to lack human rights compliance.

 Outside the law courts this morning